WICD

 Growers Associaton

-Our seasonal events provide a break from the busy work lives of farmers and an opportunity to deepen connections.
+Formed in 2015, the Growers Association provides a shared space for Whidbey’s farmers and hosts hands-on work-shops and farm tours for both experienced farmers and aspiring ones.
+Our seasonal events provide a break from your busy work lives and an opportunity to deepen connections and learn together.
 Stay tuned for next season's events by joining our newsletter.

 • Island County Zoning (Land Use) Code Chapter 17.03 – Knowing what is and isn't allowed agricultural uses on your property in Island County, and which require permits or not, is an important part of managing your land.